cambrozak/bpl001/doc/syllabus.md

 Utilize source code program libraries to understand how libraries and APIs work and why they are important.

-Maintain source code in a versioned repository to understand revision history, forking, branching and pull requests.
+Maintain source code in a versioned repository to understand revision history.

-Define expressions, syntax, high-level vs. low-level in order to understand some general fundamentals of programming languages.
+Understand some general fundamentals of programming languages: expressions, syntax, high-level vs low-level.

 Write programs with typical programming forms to control hardware: variables, if/then, loops, functions.